illinois-impact/ece408_project/README.md

 ## Milestone 1
 **Getting Started: Due Friday November 10th, 2017**

+Nothing must be turned in for this milestone, but this contributes to the final report.

 ### Getting Set Up and Getting Bugfixes

 Clone this repository to get the project directory.